daniallim/BABABOI-Flight-Airline-System/README.md

 <img src="https://img.shields.io/badge/License-MIT-yellow.svg" alt="MIT License">

 </div>

 ---

 ## 📖 Overview

 **BABABOI Airline Flight System** is a Java-based application developed to demonstrate the practical implementation of **Graph Data Structures and Algorithms** through an airline route management system.

 The system models domestic flight connections across **Peninsular Malaysia, Sabah, and Sarawak** using a **Weighted Directed Graph**.
-Each airport is represented as a **vertex**, while each flight route is represented as a **directed edge** containing relevant information such as flight number, distance, and duration.
+Each airport is represented as a **vertex**, while each flight route is represented as a **directed edge** containing information such as flight number, distance, and duration.

 The project applies important computer science concepts, including: